simonsfoundation/pipeline/README.md

 ### Overview

-*pipeline* is a computational pipeline for genetic variant detection in a single sample, or in a familial cohort (typically a trio, or a quad).
+*pipeline* is a computational engine for genetic variant detection in a single sample, or in a familial cohort (typically a trio, or a quad).
 It is a full-featured, and scalable pipeline that is simple, and modular in its design.
 Almost every step in the pipeline is done via a *Makefile* (GNU make).
 These